resbaz/nectar-cloud-lessons/README.md

 # NeCTAR cloud lesson plan

-This course aims to teach the basics of the NeCTAR cloud to researchers over a one to two day workshop.
+This course aims to teach the basics of the NeCTAR cloud to researchers over a one day workshop.

 > "We are ... looking to find (and train) what we are calling a "power (researcher) users".
 >